Millets Farming, Cultivation Practices

 A seeding rate of 20 lb/acre is suggested for proso millet.
 Foxtail 2 millet must be sown at a rate of 15 lb/acre.
 Millets are generally seeded with a grain drill at a depth of one in.
-Even though the seed is small, it can develop extreme elongation of the first internodes & even deeper unless a hard crust form.
+Even though the seed is small, it can develop extreme elongation of the first internodes & even deeper unless a hard crust forms.
 Press wheels on the drill will increase seedbed firmness & aid in stand establishment.
 Millets compete poorly with weeds; therefore, high seeding rates are essential to establish a dense stand.

 Fertility and Lime Requirements:

 Nitrogen is usually the most limiting nutrient in millet production.
 Rates of nitrogen must be based on yield goals & cropping history.
-Excess nitrogen, whether applied or residual, may effect in lodging.
+Excess nitrogen, whether applied or residual, may affect in lodging.
 Allow for nitrogen useful as manure or other waste.
 Phosphorus & potassium should be applied as needed based on soil recommendations.
 Drill row applications of fertilizer (except straight phosphorus fertilizers) may cause seedling injury & are not recommended.
-The pH level of 5.6 or higher is recommended for millet.
+A pH level of 5.6 or higher is recommended for millet.

 Introduction of Millets Farming:

-Sorghum is another one of the ancient cereal grains and grown generally for their fodder value.
+Sorghum is another one of the ancient cereal grains and grown generally for its fodder value.
 Sorghum or Jowar has high nutritional value, with high levels of unsaturated fats, protein, fiber, and minerals like phosphorus, potassium, and iron.
 Sorghum helps to develop metabolism.
 Sorghum is a strong grass & usually grows to a height of 0.6 to 2.4 meters, sometimes reaching as high as 4.6 meters.

 Sorghum requires an average temperature of at least 25°C to generate maximum grain yields in a given year.
 Maximum photosynthesis is attaining at daytime temperatures of at least 30°C. Sorghum or Jowar cannot be planted until soil temperatures have reached 17°C. The long growing season, generally 90 to 120 days, causes yields to be severely decreased if the plants are not in the ground early enough.